end-initiative/end-initiative/pages/activities.md

 Profitable Days:                2nd, 8th

 The artificer’s services are up for graduated students.
 Every new graduate is allowed a maximum of 2 items to be improved as a graduation gift.
 Any further improvements require points or gold.
 Each point is the equivalent of 100 gold when it comes to enchantments.
 Prices are normally rounded up for uneven amounts, but the Artificers have been known to allow a smidge of haggling.
+Come to then for less orthodox tinkerings to see if they can help you.

 You can also volunteer your magical services and work for the Artificer.
 You must be proficient in Arcana or a few other spells to be useful to him.
 You will roll 2d4 and receive 2 gold per the total you roll.
 This determines how busy he worked you and thought you earned.
 He accepts student help on Secondday and Eightday